Charles-Philip/git_checker/README.md

 ---

-## To run the program:
+## How to run the program:

-use the following command to install the GitPython
+Use the following command to run the program
 > python3 git_checker.py

 and when prompted, input the git repository location